Abibubble/undead-choices/storyline.md

     plunged through {name}'s soft flesh with a squelch.
 Undeterred, they
     continued.)
 As the edge of the forest grew nearer, a large, industrial
     building loomed ahead. {name} approached, a tattered sign read "CI Chemical
     Laboratory".
-The remnance of an orange circular logo glimmered in the
+The remnants of an orange circular logo glimmered in the
     moonlight.

     {name} clambered over some old barrels toward a slightly open door.
 Thick brambles propping it open, they pried it open with a loud creak.
 Inside, down a dark and eery corridor, {name} came to a dimly lit room.
 Rotten pumpkins sat in the corner, rats nibbling at the remains.
-On a table in the middle of the room there were three pristeen glass flasks...
+On a table in the middle of the room, there stood three pristine glass flasks...

     - DRINK OR COLLECT?
       - DRINK
         {name} groaned as they lurched toward the table.
 The rats in the corner
         scuttled away into the cracks in the walls.
 A bright purple liquid
-        glowed in the first flask; a deep, blood red broth sat bubbling in the
+        glowed in the first flask; a deep, blood-red broth sat bubbling in the
         second; and a shimmering blue goo gurgled in the third. {name} reached
         forward, tentatively selecting a drink...